By Joy Francke, Annie Poole and Maya Virdell

 At Mercer Island High School, the sophomores are often referred to as “the worst class.”
 As 10th graders, we decided to delve into the reasonings of this harrowing claim and most importantly explain why it is is undeniably false.

 Not only do sophomores never use crude humor, the sophomore boys would also never objectify girls.
-The boys in our grade are definitely past the time in middle school when they made their top-5 list of girls.
-In fact, scoring Cheer and Drill’s bodies is extremely more respectful.
+The boys in our grade are definitely past the time in middle school when they made their top five list of girls.
+In fact, scoring Cheer and Drill’s bodies is much more respectful.

 We have to assume that individuals who hate on our grade are doing it solely out of jealousy.
 And we get it — who would not be jealous of our class?
 If people need to deal with their envy by making us the focal point of their poorly executed memes in a Facebook group, then so be it.

 Our positive reputation among teachers, mature behavior and the fact that we never leave the 200 hall bathroom smelling like cotton candy makes us beyond proud to be part of the best grade at MIHS.

 With 2020 vision, we can see the bright future ahead of us.
 The only sad part will be seeing the teachers cry as we leave nothing but lower expectations and stricter bathroom-break rules behind.